jupyterhub/mybinder.org-deploy/terraform/aws/curvenote/README.md

 ## Obtaining a kubeconfig file

+You must have the AWS CLI (v2 is recommended) and kubectl in your PATH.

 You must assume the `arn:aws:iam::<AWS_ACCOUNT_ID>:role/binderhub-eks-access` role to obtain a kubeconfig file.
-Assuming your AWS credentials are already setup, the easiest way to do this is to [add a second profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) in `~/.aws/config`:
+Assuming your AWS credentials are already setup, for example in a profile called `aws-curvenote`, the easiest way to do this is to [add a second profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) in `~/.aws/config`:

 ```
 [profile aws-curvenote-binderhub-eks-access]